 Caring for your new piercing

 Your new piercing wants to be left alone for the most part.
 Mindfulness is a great practice to get into when honoring your new body adornment.
-Mindfulness is simply raising your awareness of your piercing during the first month or two when it is new.
+Mindfulness is simply raising your awareness of your piercing during the first two months.
 How you treat your piercing during this stage depicts the length of time it will take to fully heal, and we want to see you heal as soon as humanly possible.

 Mindfulness tips: Avoid sleeping on your new piercing.
 Be extra cautious when changing your clothes, brushing your hair, drying off after a shower or washing your face, these are the times when we tend to catch the piercing.